 It is important to understand all of these sources and, as appropriate, to consult with a knowledgeable strata lawyer to get legal advice.
 Strata associations and this website also offer helpful background information.

 - Strata Property Act with the Schedule of Standard Bylaws at the end of the Act.
-(The Standard Bylaws may be amended; owners and residents should ensure they have their strata corporation’s bylaws and rules).
+(The Standard Bylaws may be amended.
+It is important for strata owners and residents to ensure they have their strata corporation’s current bylaws and rules).

 - Strata Property Bare Land Strata Regulation